Home

 Dickson pedestrian trail

-A new pedestrian trail has been built between the Dickson Pool and Hawdon Place to improve pedestrian safety and growing conditions for the trees along the Dickson stormwater channel.
+In 2020, a new pedestrian trail was built between the Dickson Pool and Hawdon Place to improve pedestrian safety and growing conditions for the trees along the Dickson stormwater channel.
 See the document library for the plans of the trail.

 Dickson swimming pool forecourt upgrade

-Over summer we asked the community about improvements we were trialling at the Dickson Pool forecourt to help the community enjoy this space more.
-Your ideas will help guide the design of more permanent upgrades further down the track.
+Over the 2019-20 summer we asked the community about temporary improvements we were trialling at the Dickson Pool forecourt. to help the community enjoy this space more.
+More information can be found on the pool forecourt page.

 Common Ground Dickson

-In order to build Common Ground and the additional community uses, a variation to the current zoning under the Territory Plan is required.
-Consultation on the draft variation has closed but you can see more details on the EPSDD Planning website.
+In order to build Common Ground and the additional community uses, a variation to the zoning under the Territory Plan was required.
+See more details on the EPSDD Planning website.

 Parking in Dickson